 El Secreto De Sus Ojos is an Argentine-Spanish film which won the Oscars in Best Foreign Film category.
 The film was later remade in English in 2015 with the same translated name The Secret In Their Eyes.
 I’m going to talk of the Argentine-Spanish film but the plots are the same though some characters are changed.
-Here’s the Spanish film The Secret In Their Eyes explained.
+Here’s the plot and ending of the Spanish film The Secret In Their Eyes explained; spoilers ahead.

 It’s a great film and in case you have watched the English version, it might be nice to give this a go.
 The English version is not a crime story of the past that they are recollecting.
 It is a current event.
 Spoilers Ahead.

 So let’s talk about the case.
 Benjamín and his partner Pablo begin investigations around the murder and don’t find anything of use.
 The girl’s fiancé is Ricardo Morales who is initially someone you are bound to suspect.
 But soon you realize that he really loved her and he’s not the one.
 They eventually narrow down on their suspect – Isidoro.
 They find him in various photo albums eyeing Liliana.
 They steal some of his letters to Liliana from his mother’s place.
 The letters don’t pan out and more over they get caught and the case is shut.